Our Governance

 Chichester Harbour National Landscape

-The Department for Environment, Food and Rural Affairs (Defra) recognises that Chichester Harbour Conservancy, as the principal management body, is the de facto National Landscape Committee for Chichester Harbour National Landscape.
-This arrangement has been in place since the Countryside & Rights of Way Act of 2000.
+The Conservancy has acted as the Joint Advisory Committee (JAC) for Chichester Harbour Area of Outstanding Natural Beauty (AONB) since 16th November 1971, and it continues to be recognised in this capacity by the Department for Environment, Food and Rural Affairs (Defra).
+With the rebranding of AONBs to National Landscapes in 2023, the Conservancy became the JAC for the National Landscape.
 The relevant authorities are: West Sussex County Council, Hampshire County Council, Chichester District Council and Havant Borough Council.
 Chichester Harbour Conservancy is a member of the National Landscapes Association and EUROPARC Atlantic Isles.

 Statutory Harbour Authority